Degree/Training Requirements

 Q. Where are the ABMGG examinations offered?

 A. ABMGG certification exams are offered at PearsonVUE Test Centers worldwide.
-Exam seats in the US and Canada are included in your examination fee.
-International exam seats require an additional fee per specialty examination.
+The cost of an exam seat is included in the examination fee.

 Q. When must training be completed for one to be eligible to sit for the examinations?